argyle77/tensorPattern/README.txt

-Tensor pattern generation - Version 3.1.0 - Pattern mixer with preview.
+Tensor pattern generation - Version 3.2.0 - Pattern mixer with preview.

 "beep "

 This pattern outputs as UDP to the tensor wall.
 There is a preview window using SDL.
-This is an abbreviated set of patterns that lays out the basic code function for later versions.

-<ctrl> c - Exit
-<ctrl> t - Text scroller toggle.
-<ctrl> q - CellAutoFun toggle.
-<ctrl> w - Bouncer toggle.
-<ctrl> e - Fader toggle.

-<alt> up - Increase fader decrement.
-<alt> down - Decrease fader decrment.
-<alt> 0 - Set fader decrement to 0.
+Controls keys are printed to the console with <ctrl> 1, <alt> 1, <ctrl> <alt> 1.

-Backspace, Return, Esc, most other keys - Alter the text buffer.
+Unmodified keys, backspace, esc, return alter the text buffer.

 Build instructions: